-Our first meeting was held on January 9, 2010, in Lansing, Michigan.
-We will continue to meet in various locations throughout the state in order to attract participation from volunteers in every corner of Michigan.
-We have created committees dedicated to solving different aspects of the problem, including hay and feed assistance, a temporary foster home network, veterinary assistance, and humane euthanasia guidance.
-Our programs are a work in progress, but our success is in helping people take care of their horses and find good homes for horses in need.
-We invite anyone with ideas and positive energy to come to our meetings and participate in our collective efforts to help people and save horses.
+Since our first meeting on January 9, 2010, in Lansing, Michigan, we have worked hard to solve different aspects of the problem of horses and horse owners in need, including hay and feed assistance, a partner rescue network, veterinary assistance, and humane euthanasia guidance.
+Our programs are a work in progress, but our success is in helping people take care of their horses and find good homes for horses that need a new one.
+We invite anyone with ideas and positive energy to participate in our collective efforts to help people and save horses.
 Or, donate to help fund our important mission and programs.
 Every genuine offer of assistance is welcomed and appreciated.

 *MWHC statement on horse slaughter:

 As an organization dedicated to protecting our state’s horses from harm, the Michigan Horse Welfare Coalition opposes the slaughter of horses and the transport of horses from the United States to other countries for slaughter.
 We believe that horse slaughter has never been, and will never be, a logical solution to address horse abuse and neglect, and that the continued availability of horse slaughter has only enabled and perpetuated overbreeding, neglect, and irresponsibility by the horse breeding industry.

 Horses are our companions, and the idea of slaughtering companion animals is unacceptable to Michiganders and the American people.
 A 2012 national poll found that 80 percent of Americans support banning horse slaughter for human consumption.
 We believe that horse owners must take the same responsibility for the humane disposition of their animals as do any other companion animal owners.